 Schloss Hellbrunn is located in the outskirts of Salzburg and you can combine a visit to Schloss Hellbrunn with a boat ride of the River Salzach.

-The Mirabell Palace and Gardens were built by a Prince-Archbishop of Salzburg in 1606 for his mistress and baby-momma.
+The Mirabell Palace and Gardens is one of the best places to visit in Salzburg.
+The palace and gardens were built by a Prince-Archbishop of Salzburg in 1606 for his mistress and baby-momma.
 Having produced 15 children for the Prince-Archbishop, I’d say she deserved the palace.

 Today, the Mirabell Palace is used by the city government.
 You can hire out the the famous Marble Room (the former banquet hall of the Palace) for weddings.
 Mozart used to perform concerts in the Marble Room.